xavierjialei/xi-portfolio/part-ii.md

 ### Structure
 - Setup: A look at the language situation around the world.
 How many languages are there?
-What are the popular lanaguges?
+What are the popular languages?
 How many people are speaking each language?
   - The number of languages in the world
   - Top languages by population
   - Top languages by countries
+  - The impact and importance of languages in shaping our societies
+- Conflict: Many languages are facing a serious problem of extinction.
   - Percentages of endangered languages among all languages
-- Conflict: Many languages are facing a serious problem of extiction.
+  - Map of endangered languages in the world
+  - Number of endangered languages
+  - Speed of language extinction
 - Resolution: Actions people can do to help protect endangered languages.
+  - Trend of research work on language protection
+  - Number of language learning resources
+  - Actions to help preserve languages in our daily lives

 ## 2. Wireframes and Storyboards